nisovin/LD45/README.md

-# LD45
+# Scrap Spaceship

- Ludum Dare 45 Entry
+A game made for Ludum Dare 45 (October 2019).

+Build a spaceship from scrap parts and venture into the enemy-filled darkness of space.